 Gateway solutions – to support multiple services, automatically routing traffic and reducing network cost and complexity.

 Traffic treatment – determined on a per-device and / or per-application basis, to enable customisable and differentiated services at scale.

 Backhaul portion – robust enough to manage the increased traffic and data; efficient and optimised through seamless MPLS, and zero touch provisioning.

 Hardware – hardened, fanless devices are essential to deployment in far away, hard to reach and often harsh locations.

 Security should be guided by business need.
 Policies must be established and then built into transparent, virtualised network architecture at different levels from physical to the virtual, rather than considered a bolt on or afterthought.
 Automation will play a huge role in supporting the scale and security demanded by IoT growth.
 Repetitive tasks must be ‘taught’ to the network, based on business policies, to ensure rapid reaction and resolution to threats.
 The very process of accommodating IoT is a huge undertaking and Service Providers must be able to make the transition at a manageable pace.
-We partner with Juniper Networks to provide automated, scalable and secure network solutions that offer agility, performance and value.
-‘How to cope with this Internet of Things thing’ taken from Juniper Networks Factsheet
+We partner with Juniper to provide automated, scalable and secure network solutions that offer agility, performance and value.
+Tags: Internet of Things, IoT, juniper networks, Security

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.